 - Homemade rocky road fudge stays good for about 2 weeks.
 But it never seems to last that long in my house!
 We tend to eat it all within a couple of days at most.

-Peanut Butter and Chocolate Recipes
+Peanut Butter and Chocolate Combinations

 I got this rocky road recipe from my mother-in-law, except hers called for butterscotch chips.
 I used peanut butter instead, because I never pass up an opportunity to throw peanut butter into my chocolate desserts.